 a b o u t

-My work has been presented by Danspace Project, New York Live Arts, FringeArts, The Current Sessions, Festival International de Teatro Susana Alexander (Mexico), Fleet Moves Dance Festival (Cape Cod), Krannert Center for the Performing Arts (Illinois), the Domestic Performance Agency and extensively in Chicago with institutions such as Links Hall, Chicago Home Theater Festival, Chicago Dance Crash, and The Inconvenience.
-I am a New York Live Arts Fresh Tracks Artist for 2017-18, collaborating on a duet with Jasmine Hearn and an Artist-in-Residence at Brooklyn Studios for Dance (2018).
-I perform with Abby Z and the New Utility and am in process Julie Mayo for her upcoming show at The Chocolate Factory (October, 2018).
-I have performed and collaborated in the works of The Seldoms, Kristina Isabelle Dance Company, Khecari Dance Theater, The Moving Architects, The Space/Movement Project, The Space We Make, Julie Mayo, Stephanie Acosta, Nico Brown, Sara Gurevich and Erin Kilmurray among others.
+My work has been presented by Pieter Performance Space, Danspace Project (DraftWork) , New York Live Arts (Fresh Tracks Artist in Residence), FringeArts, The Current Sessions, Festival International de Teatro Susana Alexander (Mexico), Fleet Moves Dance Festival (Cape Cod), Krannert Center for the Performing Arts (Illinois), the Domestic Performance Agency and extensively in Chicago with institutions such as Links Hall, Chicago Home Theater Festival, Chicago Dance Crash, and The Inconvenience.
+I was New York Live Arts Fresh Tracks Artist for 2017-18, collaborating on a duet with Jasmine Hearn and an Artist-in-Residence at Brooklyn Studios for Dance (Spring 2018 - Winter 2019).
+My sensibilities as a choreographer and dancer continue to be shaped by the artists I work with - most recently with Abby Z and the New Utility, Julie Mayo and Stephanie Acosta.
+Additionally, I have performed and collaborated in the works of The Seldoms, Kristina Isabelle Dance Company, Khecari Dance Theater, The Moving Architects, The Space/Movement Project, The Space We Make, Julie Mayo, Stephanie Acosta, Nico Brown, Sara Gurevich and Erin Kilmurray among others.
 I hold a BFA from the University of Utah and an MFA from the University of Illinois Urbana – Champaign.
-In addition to my work as a choreographer, dancer and dance teacher I also work as a pilates instructor at Sixth Street Pilates.
+In addition to my work as a choreographer, dancer and dance teacher I also work as a freelance pilates and yoga instructor.